Explainer: The particle zoo

 Particles are the building blocks of matter, and matter makes up everything you can see.
 The Earth and moon are matter.
 So is your body, your computer’s screen, even the air you breathe.
 Which means they’re all made of particles.
 Lots and lots of particles, of all different kinds, stuck together.

 Atoms, which used to be considered the smallest unit of matter, are made from particles too.
 Just how small is an atom?
 That’s a tricky question, since different atoms have different sizes and atoms are mostly empty space.
 But here’s one way to think about it: Let’s say you wanted to fill up a baseball-sized bowl with gold atoms.
 You’d need roughly twice as many of these atoms as it would take to fill an Earth-sized bowl with baseballs.

 Particles that are even smaller than an atom are called “subatomic.”
 The main subatomic particles that make up atoms are protons, electrons and neutrons.
 But some of these particles are also made of even smaller particles.
 Protons and neutrons, for example, are made of subatomic particles called “quarks.”
 There are six kinds of quarks, each with a weird name: up, down, strange, charm, top and bottom.

 Dozens of types of subatomic particle exist, and scientists suspect there may be still more to discover.
 When a new type emerges, scientists tend to give them pretty odd-sounding names.
-To date, we’ve got bosons, fermions, leptons, muons, pions, neutrinos, photons, gluons, and gravitons.
+To date, we’ve got bosons, fermions, leptons, (which include muons and neutrinos), pions, photons, gluons and gravitons.